Guide to the Russell Annabel papers

 Digitized copies: This collection has not been digitized.
 For information about obtaining digital copies, please contact Archives and Special Collections.

-Use restrictions: The collection is not to be published in any form without the donor’s consent, with the exception of quoted excerpts from the material (with proper documentation).
+Use restrictions: The transcribed dispatches are not to be published in any form without the donor’s consent, with the exception of quoted excerpts from the material (with proper documentation).

 Rights note: The Archives does not own copyright to this collection.
-Materials in this collections may be subject to copyright restrictions.
+Copyright to transcripts of dispatches is owned by Jeff Davis.
+Other materials in this collections may also be subject to copyright restrictions.

 Preferred citation: Russell Annabel papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.